-- (v) Satisfy the residential requirement for at least one-third of the credits required for the award. - (vi) Satisfy any other requirements as specified in the Definitive Programme Document and as specified by the University.
+- (v) Satisfy the residential requirement for at least one-third of the credits to be completed for the award. - (vi) Satisfy all requirements as defined and/or stipulated in the Programme Requirement Document and as specified by the University.

-This minimum only applies to students who are admitted through the normal route.
+1 This minimum only applies to students who are admitted through the normal route.